legios89/django-docker-bootstrap/README.md

  * If you delete the base container you will lose everything (be cautious)
 2. postgres
  * postgresql-9.4
+ * The 5433 port is open by default if you want to connect the db with a client
  * Commands:
     * shell - start a bash shell ```dc run --rm postgres shell```
     * backup - create a backup (```/data/backup/<backup_name>```) ```dc run --rm postgres backup```